August Eighth

 August Eighth («Август. Восьмого», translit.
 Avgust.
-Vosʹmogo) is a 2012 Russian action war film about the 2008 August War.
+Vosʹmogo) is a 2012 Russian propaganda war film about the 2008 August War.
 It was produced and directed by Dzhanik Fayziev.

 Background

 The film tells the story of a young single mother who must make her way to South Ossetia in order to reunite with her son whom she had sent away before the war.
 The story of the war is shown through two different point of view.
 One is the mother's and the other is the son's, who sees it in terms of a science fiction story about fighting robots.

 In comparison to Olympus Inferno and 5 Days of War, August Eighth was not marketed as a "search for the truth" film.
 However, it was recognized as a socially important project, and was filmed at the expense of the Russian State Fund for Social and Economic Support of National Cinematography.

 Twentieth Century Fox C.I.S., a Russian distributor of 20th Century Fox distributed the film.
 The Russian premiere took place on 21 February 2012.
 It premiered on television on 4 November 2012 on Channel One.